 CIR Campus Days

-Because most University staff continue to work remotely through Spring quarter, and many campus buildings remain closed to visitors as part of the University's continued effort to reduce density on campus, this year's campus days will be virtual.
+Due to ongoing public health concerns, limited access to many campus buildings for visitors, and the University's continued effort to reduce density on campus, most of this year's campus days will be virtual.
+We will host an in-person component on April 11-12.
+Please check back for more updates.
 For information on the University’s response to COVID, please go to goforward.uchicago.edu.

 1-on-1 Virtual Meetings